splunk/public-o11y-docs/gdi/opentelemetry/deployment-modes.rst

 To see which mode the Collector is deployed as, check the config mappings in your Helm chart.
 See :ref:`otel-kubernetes-config-advanced` for information on how to access your configuration yaml.

-If you want to change the Collector mode, you need to deploy a new Helm chart with the desired configuration to override the existing config.
+If you want to change the Collector mode, deploy a new Helm chart with the desired configuration to override the existing config.
 See :new-page:`Rolling update deployment <https://kubernetes.io/docs/concepts/workloads/controllers/deployment/#rolling-update-deployment>` in the official Kubernetes documentation.

 You can find the different Helm charts in Github: